 The Indo-Pacific as a Strategic Space

 The Indo-Pacific has emerged as the world’s economic and strategic centre of gravity, an area in which established and rising powers are now heavily competing with one another.
 Our work particularly emphasises the perspectives of actors (both governmental and non-governmental) in the Indo-Pacific.
-Learn more about the GIGA’s research on this mega region.
+Learn more about the GIGA’s research on this strategic space.

 The Indo-Pacific as a Strategic Space